 Faculty Profile for Whitney Shylee May

 Biography and EducationWhitney S. May, MA, is a lecturer for the Department of English at Texas State University and a doctoral student in the American Studies program at the University of Texas.
 Her primary research interests include the Gothic and nineteenth-century horror literature, as well as depictions of the carnivalesque in horror fiction and in popular culture.
-Her recent work has been published in The Edgar Allan Poe Review and Supernatural Studies, as well as Literature's Kinkiest Corners (Lexington Books, 2019) and Circus Space: The Big Top on the Big Screen (McFarland Press, 2020).
+Her recent work has been published in Gothic Studies, Supernatural Studies, and The Edgar Allan Poe Review, as well as Representing Kink: Fringe Sexuality and Textuality in Literature, Digital Narrative, and Popular Culture (Lexington Books, 2019) and Circus Space: The Big Top on the Big Screen (McFarland Press, 2020).

 Selected Scholarly/Creative Work